ENCODE-DCC/caper/README.md

 ## Before running it

-Run Caper to generate a default configuration file.
+Run Caper without parameters to generate a default configuration file.

 ```bash
 $ caper